 The BCPS Foster Care Program oversees and ensures educational needs compliance (per ESSA) of current or newly registered students ages 3-18+, who have been removed from the care of their parent(s) or legal guardian by the court system due to abuse, neglect, or abandonment and placed with a relative, non-relative, in a traditional foster home, group home, shelter, or other licensed/non-licensed home placement.

-Nandranie Busjit-Bhalai, Supervisor, serves as the Point of Contact (POC) for Broward County Public Schools.
+Krissa Ericson, Supervisor, serves as the point-of-contact for Broward County Public Schools.

 Every Student Succeeds Act Requirements

 - Current students, once identified, remain in their schools unless a School Stability Staffing determines that is not in the student’s best interest to remain at the registered school.